MicrosoftDocs/defender-docs/articles/defender-for-cloud/cluster-security-dashboard.md

 - Only container image vulnerability assessments, data plane hardening, and control plane vulnerability recommendations are performed.
 Runtime threat protection and node pool vulnerability assessment aren't performed.
 - [Risk prioritization](risk-prioritization.md#how-is-risk-calculated) is only calculated by the recommendations available to the individual cluster.
 If the subscription of the individual cluster has DCSPM enabled, risk prioritization is based on multiple resource risk factors, including attack path analysis.

-## Using the Cluster Security Dashboard
+## Using the AKS Security Dashboard

-The Cluster Security Dashboard is accessed from a cluster resource pane by selecting **Microsoft Defender for Cloud** in the menu list.
+The AKS Security Dashboard is accessed from a cluster resource pane by selecting **Microsoft Defender for Cloud** in the menu list.
 The dashboard shows:

 - The **Security findings for this cluster** summary.
 It shows the total vulnerabilities and misconfigurations by risk level.
 - The **Vulnerabilities** and **Misconfigurations** tabs.
 Each of the tabs shows a summary of the risk level and list of recommendations.